The WVU Law Veterans Advocacy Law Clinic is committed to assisting veterans across the state.

 - A collaboration with several of the other WVU School of Law clinics, including the General Practice, Child and Family Advocacy, Entrepreneurship and Innovation Law Clinics, and Innocent Project as well as the United States District Court, the United States Attorney’s Office, and the Federal Office of Probation and Parole for the Northern District of West Virginia in which our clinical students will provide holistic legal services to West Virginia ex-offenders, including ex-offenders who have honorably served our country.
 The Project aims to assist ex-offenders to successfully navigate the myriad state laws and policies that serve as legal barriers to re-entry in the areas of employment, public housing, public benefits, voting, access to criminal records, expungement, adoptive and foster parenting, and drivers licenses.

-Importantly, the Veterans Advocacy Law Clinic will continue to provide legal services to veterans via the WVU Clinical Law Program’s long-standing and innovative cooperative affiliation with the Louis A. Johnson Veterans Affairs Medical Center in Clarksburg, WV.
+Importantly, the Veterans Advocacy Law Clinic provides legal services to veterans via the WVU Clinical Law Program’s long-standing and innovative cooperative affiliation with the Louis A. Johnson Veterans Affairs Medical Center in Clarksburg, WV.
 This cooperative initiative supports the VA’s new Department of Veterans Affairs Homeless Veterans Legal Referral Process, which is designed to prevent homelessness by connecting eligible veterans with legal services as an alternative to incarceration or other traditional criminal sanctions.